The Learning Approach to Games: Discrete Games

-then, all of the models satisfy (iii) in the definition of uncertain equilibrium.
-As long as players are able to solve their own optimization problem, all the models are uncertain equilibrium.
-Of course, in reality it is unlikely to have finitely many potential models.
-Basic games like rock-paper-scissors can be modeled in this way.
-Here, only relevant model is about what the other player will do, that is $\G^1,\G^2$.
-Then by construction, we can simplify to only $3$ different models assigning certain actions is enough.
-Then, depending on the ongoing observations, players will continuously update their estimations on $\G$ and act accordingly.\footnote{This may not be a natural way to model, but rather to provide a straightforward example.}

-Prior to discussing the definition, let us revisit the example of chess again.
-Consider a well trained chess player, and suppose the game is nearing its end.
-At this late stage, there are potentially many configurations where the subsequent moves are certain.
-That is, a particular action has an induced probability of $1$, and it remains unchanged as the player continues to learn.
-We then say that the player is in equilibrium at those particular end game configurations.
-Similarly, at the very beginning of the game, the player might have a distribution over different openings.
-Although we will not observe the same opening in each game, for a well-trained player, the distribution over these openings may evolve only over long time scales.
-On the other hand, there may be many other configurations where learning continues indefinitely.
+Let us revisit the example of chess.
+Consider a well-trained chess player, and suppose the game is nearing its end.
+At this late stage, there are often configurations in which subsequent moves are certain.
+That is, a particular action has an induced probability of one, and remains unchanged as the player continues to learn.
+Similarly, at the opening of the game, the player might have a distribution over different openings.
+Although we will not observe the same opening in each game, for a well-trained player this distribution may evolve only over long time scales.
+On the other hand, there may be many configurations where learning continues indefinitely.
 We remark that $d$ is an arbitrary metric on functions of the form $\{\hat\O^i\times\dbT\times \O \to \dbA^i\}$, which can be designed to reflect these considerations.

 Notice that we require players to approach a particular behavior independent of their previous history.
 Such independence implicitly requires that players explore sufficiently diverse behaviors to be able to reach this equilibrium.
 Furthermore, since players may be exploitable, they often change their behaviors.
 However, an equilibrium is one that recurs infinitely often.

-To briefly elaborate on how players solve their own optimization problems, this is partly achieved by repeating past observations with evolving estimations.
-As a player learns, i.e. as $n$ increases, and recalls past observations, the exploration of other potential scenarios under \( {}^n\hat\varphi^i \) aims to capture the term \( \sup_{\a \in \mathcal{A}^i} {}^nJ^i(\hat\o, t, x, \a) \).
-During this revaluation and exploration process, new strategies may be discovered, or a new assessment of value might lead to changes in \( {}^n\hat\pi^i \).
-Condition (ii) in the definition of uncertain equilibrium implies that the player has explored potential strategies and is capable of generating the best ones under various scenarios of \( \hat\O \) as learning continues.
+To briefly elaborate on how players might solve their own optimization problems, they may do so by revisiting past observations with evolving estimations.
+As the player accumulates observations (that is, as $n$ increases) and recalls past observations, the exploration of potential scenarios under the current estimations ${}^n\hat\varphi^i$ aims to capture the term $\sup_{\a \in \mathcal{A}^i} {}^nJ^i(\hat\o, t, x, \a)$.
+During this revaluation and exploration process, new strategies may be discovered, or an updated assessment of value might lead to changes in \( {}^n\hat\pi^i \).
+Condition (ii) in the definition of uncertain equilibrium implies that players have explored potential strategies and are capable of generating the best ones under various scenarios of \( \hat\O \) as learning continues.